Bylaws of the American Camellia Society, Inc. - Effective March 13, 2020

 Section 4.
 Awards.
 The ACS may award, in accordance with the importance and value of the exhibit or contribution to the culture of camellias, such certificates or awards as may be authorized by the Board of Directors.
 The ACS may also recognize by suitable award those persons or organizations who have made great contributions to the culture of camellias or to the American Camellia Society or the American Camellia Society Trust, Inc.

 BOARD OF DIRECTORS

 Section 2.
 Term.
 All officers and directors shall ordinarily begin their terms on July 1, which is the beginning of the Society’s fiscal year, and end their terms on June 30.
 The officers shall serve terms of two (2) years.
-The Regional Vice Presidents, the Club Directors, and the Directors At-Large shall serve terms of three (3) years.
+The Regional Vice Presidents, the Regional Directors, and the Directors At-Large shall serve terms of three (3) years.
 Unless otherwise provided in these Bylaws, Directors may serve no more than six consecutive years, after which they shall not be eligible for re-election for a period of one year.
 A Director who is initially elected to serve an unexpired term is eligible to serve that period of time in addition to the six-year limit.

 Section 6.
 Removal of Members of the Board of Directors.
 Any Director may be removed by the Board of Directors whenever, in its judgment, the best interests of the ACS would be served thereby.
 Failure to attend three consecutive Board meetings or at least 50% of the Board meetings in any calendar year may be grounds for removal.

 Section 7.
 Vacancies.
 A vacancy on the Board of Directors because of death, resignation, removal, disqualification, or other circumstances rendering service impossible or impractical may be filled by the Board of Directors for the unexpired portion of the term, or in the case of Regional Directors, until the next July 1 following an election held in accordance with Section 4, above.